 Cars are getting smarter all the time, and it may not be all that long before we’re all riding around in vehicles that drive themselves.
 Until that magic day, though, drivers still have to pay attention to the road ahead — particularly in winter weather conditions, which can test even the most experienced motorist’s skills and patience.

 Here are eight useful winter driving tips for getting safely through the storms ahead.
+Remember to consult an automobile lawyer for legal advice and guidance regarding any accidents or legal matters related to your vehicle.

 1. Know your vehicle — and its limitations.
 Back in the Chrome Age, when fin-bedecked dinosaurs with names like Edsel and Bel Air ruled the earth, gearing up for winter driving meant stuffing sandbags into the trunk and fishtailing your way to Grandma’s house.
 With the advent of antilock brakes and traction control, many of the old rules about winter driving (pump your brakes in a skid, for example) no longer apply.
 But drivers still need to know what kind of technology they’re equipped with, and what it can and can’t do.
 In the depths of winter, many mountain roads shouldn’t be attempted without all-wheel drive, high clearance, and/or tire chains; and, contrary to some drivers’ beliefs, even all-wheel drive can be useless if you happen to be on a friction-free stretch of ice.